MacArthur Park (song): Background and release

-In August 1978, American singer Donna Summer released a multi-million selling vinyl single disco version of "MacArthur Park".
-The song reached number one on the US Billboard Hot 100 the week of November 11, 1978, for three weeks, and earned Summer her first nomination for the Grammy Award for Best Female Pop Vocal Performance at the 21st Annual Grammy Awards.
+In August 1978, the American singer Donna Summer released a multi-million selling vinyl single disco version of "MacArthur Park".
+The song reached number 1 on the US Billboard Hot 100 the week of November 11, 1978, staying there for three weeks, and earning Summer her first nomination for the Grammy Award for Best Female Pop Vocal Performance at the 21st Annual Grammy Awards.

-Italian producer Giorgio Moroder recalled that he and his collaborator Pete Bellotte had been interested in the concept of either remixing a track – as yet undecided on – which had been a hit in the 1960s or else remaking a 1960s hit as a dance track: Moroder – "I remember that I was driving in ... on the Hollywood Freeway, and I heard the original song [by Richard Harris] on the radio.
+The Italian producer Giorgio Moroder recalled that he and his collaborator Pete Bellotte had been interested in the concept of either remixing a track – as yet undecided – which had been a hit in the 1960s or else remaking a 1960s hit as a dance track: Moroder – "I remember that I was driving in ... on the Hollywood Freeway, and I heard the original song [by Richard Harris] on the radio.
 I thought: 'That's it – that's the song we've been looking for for almost a year.
 Moroder asked Neil Bogart, president of Casablanca Records, to provide him with a copy of the Richard Harris version of "MacArthur Park" to serve as the basis for Moroder's envisioned discofied reinvention: Bogart obliged with an 8-track tape containing Harris's version, prompting Moroder to buy an 8-track player in order to hear it.

 Moroder said that he readily identified "MacArthur Park" as "a great song for Donna – with all those high notes, it was perfect [for her] ....
 First, I [located] a key that she could sing really high, but still with a big voice – that took an hour or two.
 I played a little piano and she sang it with my accompaniment.
 We found a key and we had Greg Mathieson do the arrangement – and then I did something very special" – that "something very special" being Moroder's recording of his own voice to form a choir heard behind Summer on the song's chorus: "I recorded about 20 seconds of all the notes, which I was able to sing on a 24-track.
 I made a loop of those notes, and put that loop in the [Solid State Logic] desk.
-I could form eight chords by having C-E-G right on the group.
+I could form eight chords by having C–E–G right on the group.
 I played the chords by moving the track according to the chord that I needed."
-Of basing a discofied arrangement on the template for Webb's arrangement on the Harris version, Moroder recalled: "To be honest, it was a very difficult song to [arrange], especially the brass, but we had the best musicians in town."
+Moroder recalled: "To be honest, it was a very difficult song to [arrange], especially the brass, but we had the best musicians in town."